Oil Field History… in action

 Want to stop by for a visit?

-Petrolia Discovery is holding several Open Walking Tour days in 2021.
-All tours are socially distanced and follow local COVID prevention guidelines.
-See below for our list of Open Tour dates and events for the 2021 season.
+Petrolia Discovery is holding several Open Walking Tour days in 2022.
+Tour dates will be posted soon.
 Private tours are available by email or Facebook request.
 Visit our contact us page to get in touch with our volunteers about your tour.